sanjayka1999/SKYMASTER/README.md

 - **Overview**:
 Mission Planner is a full-featured ground station application for the ArduPilot open-source autopilot project.
 It is compatible with Windows only and can be used for configuring and controlling autonomous vehicles.

-- **Features**:
+- **Download and Installation**:
-  - Load firmware into the autopilot board (e.g., Pixhawk series).
-  - Setup, configure, and tune your vehicle for optimum performance.
-  - Plan, save, and load autonomous missions with point-and-click waypoint entry.
-  - Download and analyze mission logs created by your autopilot.
-  - Monitor vehicle status in real time with appropriate telemetry hardware.
+  Visit the [Mission Planner Downloads](https://ardupilot.org/planner/docs/mission-planner-installation.html) page and download the latest version for Windows.

 ---

 ### **3. Step 1: Operating System Installation**
+- **Download**:
-- Install a compatible Linux distribution like **Ubuntu** or **Armbian** on the Orange Pi 5.
+  Visit the [Orange Pi 5 Pro Support Page](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-5-Pro.html) to download a compatible Linux distribution like **Ubuntu** or **Armbian**.
-  Refer to the official [Orange Pi 5 Pro Support Page](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-5-Pro.html).
+- **Installation**:
+  Follow the official instructions provided on the page.

 ---

 ### **4. Step 2: Install Software Dependencies**

 1. **Update the System**:
    ```bash
    sudo apt update && sudo apt upgrade